ektrah/libsodium-core/README.md

 ## Status

-Experimental.
+TL;DR: Experimental.

 This is still a work in progress, as such the API is subject to change and there may be bugs that have been missed.
+Currently, not all of libsodium is implemented; though the most used methods should be; if there's anything that you need that libsodium supports that this library doesn't, please open an issue - or better, open a pull request.

 ## Methods Supported

 The following methods have been implemented and have at least basic unit tests in place to ensure they are producing the expected output. *(Listed in no particular order)*

+### Asymmetric

+#### crypto_sign_keypair
+`Sodium.PublicKeyAuth.GenerateKeyPair()` - Generates a public/private [Ed25519](http://ed25519.cr.yp.to/) key pair based on a random seed.
+The public key is 32 bytes, the private key is 64 bytes.

+#### crypto_sign
+`Sodium.PublicKeyAuth.Sign()` - Signs a message with [Ed25519](http://ed25519.cr.yp.to/), based on the supplied 64 byte private key.

-#### sodium_version_string
+#### crypto_sign_open
-`Sodium.SodiumVersion.SodiumVersionString()` - This returns the version string on the `libsodium` library in use.
-Note, this is not the version of libsodium-net.
+`Sodium.PublicKeyAuth.Verify()` - Verifies the signature and returns the clear-text message using [Ed25519](http://ed25519.cr.yp.to/) and the supplied 32-byte public key.
+Throws a `CryptographicException` if verification fails.

-#### crypto_hash
+#### crypto_box_keypair
-`Sodium.CryptoHash.Hash()` - This hashes a message (UTF-8 encoded `string` or `byte[]`) using the default algorithm, currently SHA-512.
-A byte array is returned.

-The `Sodium.CryptoHash` class also includes the following methods:

- * `SHA512()` - Compute a SHA-512 hash (for compatibility if the default algorithm is ever changed). (`crypto_hash_sha512`)
- * `SHA256()` - Compute a SHA-256 hash. (`crypto_hash_sha256 `)
+`Sodium.PublicKeyBox.GenerateKeyPair()` - Generates a public/private Curve25519-XSalsa20-Poly1305 key pair based on a random seed.
+The public key is 32 bytes, the private key is 32 bytes.

-#### crypto_generichash
+#### crypto_box
-`Sodium.GenericHash.Hash()` - This is a multi-purpose fast hash, that has variable output size and an optional key.
-As with the `CryptoHash` methods, the input can be a UTF-8 encoded string, or a byte array, and a byte array is returned.

-This is the most flexible hashing option; and the one I would recommend the most.

-This is currently based on [BLAKE2b](https://blake2.net/), and has the following properties:

- * Variable output from 16 to 64 bytes.
- * Optional keyed mode, accepting a key from 16 to 64 bytes.

-Note: Only libsodium's simplified interface is currently supported; the streaming interface is not implemented at this time.
+`Sodium.PublicKeyBox.Create()` - Encrypts a message using the sender's private key, and the recipient's public key.
+Both keys are 32 bytes.
+Encryption / signing is performed via Curve25519-XSalsa20-Poly1305.

-#### crypto_shorthash
+#### crypto_box_open
-`Sodium.ShortHash.Hash()` - Short, high-speed hashing, currently implanted via [SipHash-2-4](https://en.wikipedia.org/wiki/SipHash) and produces an 8 byte hash.
+`Sodium.PublicKeyBox.Open()` - Decrypts and verifies the sender's signature using the recipient's private key and the sender's public key.
+Both keys are 32 bytes.
+Throws a `CryptographicException` if verification fails.

+### Symmetric

 #### crypto_secretbox
 `Sodium.SecretBox.Create()` - This method encrypts and authenticates a message.
 This is currently implemented via [XSalsa20](https://en.wikipedia.org/wiki/Salsa20) and [Poly1305](https://en.wikipedia.org/wiki/Poly1305).